Skip to content

 QatarUnited States

-Two drones struck the US Embassy in Riyadh on Monday, hitting the roof and perimeter of the chancery building.
+Two drones struck the US Embassy in Riyadh, hitting the roof and perimeter of the chancery.
 Fire was reported and contained.
 No injuries have been confirmed.
-Saudi Air Defence intercepted eight additional drones near Riyadh and Al-Kharj during the same attack wave — meaning ten drones were directed at targets in or near the Saudi capital in a single salvo.
+This is the first attack on a US diplomatic compound since the IRGC declared American embassies as targets.

 Saudi air defences intercepted eight Iranian drones near Riyadh and Al-Kharj — the latest in a pattern pulling Gulf states deeper into a conflict they publicly sought to prevent.